oaltinok/HEP_Tools/README.md

 ### Setup Scripts for CCProtonPi0

-* CCProtonPi0 Package requires MINERvA Software Framwork to run
+* CCProtonPi0 Package requires MINERvA Software Framework to run
-* These setup scripts make sure user have the correct environmental variables
+* These setup scripts make sure that the user have the correct environmental variables